Features

 9. Understand your prospect’s problems deeply so that they feel ‘understood’ by you.

 By having a deep understanding of the problems that your prospects experience every day, the easier it will be for you to really feel that you know and care about their situation.
 Vacations are usually an attempt to achieve a certain result.
-It could be relaxation, knowledge, love or fun.
-By knowing what they want and need you fulfill your role as an advisor much more proficiently.
+It could be relaxation, knowledge, love, or fun.
+By knowing what they want and need, you can fulfill your role as an advisor much more proficiently.

 10. Use the ‘Unlock the Game’ Mindset –